qwaneu/qwaneu.github.io/_posts/2019-03-08-situated-software.md

 image: /attachments/blogposts/2019/w.png
 ---

-# Situated Software  - revisited

-I was planning to use my [keys left]() for something different today, but found myself in an associative storm of tweets and possible conference sessions to be written.
+I was planning to use my [keys left](https://keysleft.com) for something different today, but found myself in an associative storm of tweets, possible conference sessions to be proposed and some situated software I've been working on for a few years, intermittently.

 Marc Evers pointed me at [Clay Shirky's Situated Software](http://shirky.com/writings/herecomeseverybody/situated_software.html) around the time it came out in 2004.
 I stumbled across [David R. MacIver's independent reinvention today](https://www.drmaciver.com/2018/11/situated-software/).
 Both good, and similar in spirit.
 Waiting for number three, and we have a pattern.